PrestaShop/docs/modules/creation/tutorial.md

 This method call must be placed after the definition of `$this->name` variable and before any use of translation.

-The next section deals with text strings, which are encapsulated in PrestaShop's translation method, `l()`:
+The next section deals with text strings, which are encapsulated in PrestaShop's translation method, `trans()`:

 ```php
 $this->displayName = $this->trans('My module', 'Modules.MyModule.Admin');